jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Similarly, `C-c C-i` (`markdown-insert-image`) is a general command for inserting or editing image markup interactively.
-As with the link insertion command, through a series interactive prompts you can insert either an inline or reference image:
+As with the link insertion command, through a series of interactive prompts you can insert either an inline or reference image:

 *   If a URL and alt text are given, insert an inline